Collingwood County: History of the county

 During the period 1853 to 1876, the area that would become Collingwood County was administered as part of Nelson Province.
 With the Abolition of Provinces Act 1876, Collingwood County was created, taking over administration of its area on 1 January 1877.
+Two ridings were created: Takaka and Aorere.
+The county existed alongside the Takaka and Collingwood Road Boards, which had been founded during the provincial era.

-In 1903, the Government of New Zealand voted to reduce the size of Collingwood County to just its western Aorere region, with the remaining eastern region being constituted as Takaka County, effective April 1904.
+In 1903, the New Zealand Government voted to reduce the size of Collingwood County to just its western Aorere region, with the remaining eastern region of Golden Bay being constituted as Takaka County, effective April 1904.
 The two counties were re-amalgamated in 1956 to form Golden Bay County.

 Golden Bay County existed until the 1989 local government reforms, when it was amalgamated into the new Tasman District.